leighdahlin/leigh-dahlin-homework2/README.md

 * I added a striking picture of a mountain behind my header
 * My picture in the about me section is rounded through CSS
 * The first project's stock image in my Work section is larger than the rest below it
-* In my work section, when you hover over the stock images for each project, they grow larger, lose their opacity and have a box shadow
+* In my work section, when you hover over the stock image for each project, they grow larger, lose their opacity and have a box shadow
 * Media queries allow my page to be responsive on smaller screens

 ## Link to Deploy